mtakahiro/gsf/README.rst

 For users without a sufficient number of data points, gsf can still offer SED fit at a reduced number of parameters, for example, fixed ranges of age, dust attenuation, metallicity, etc. Therefore, users are recommended to understand the advantage of gsf over other SED fitting tools.
-For example, if the user is interested in quickly getting reasonable inference on stellar masses of many galaxies from a survey, FAST (Kriek09) offers excellent affordability.
-On the other hand, gsf can offer the user to explore a wider parameter range
- (and potentially *maximize* the uncertainty range) of galaxy properties that could have been underestimated with the simplified configuration assumed in general SED fitting tools.
+For example, if the user is interested in quickly getting reasonable inference on stellar masses of many galaxies from a survey, FAST/FAST++ (Kriek+09) offers excellent affordability.
+On the other hand, gsf can offer the user to explore a wider parameter range, and potentially *maximize* the uncertainty range, of galaxy properties that could have been underestimated with the simplified configuration assumed in general SED fitting tools.